Sonukr/Sonukr/README.md

   # :wave: Hello <b>developers</b>, I am <b>Sonu!</b>.

-  #### Frontend/UI Developer • Javascript • ReactJs
+  #### Senior Software Developer • Javascript • NodeJS • ReactJs • Java
 </div>

 #  💫About Me
 A self-taught geek developer in web development 👨‍💻.
-I work in Javascript, with frontend and backend(Secondary) and proficient in MERN stack, created various projects using these tools.
+I work in Javascript, with frontend and backend and proficient in MERN stack, created various projects using these tools.
 I highly drive myself to bring quality, interactive, and user-friendly applications with optimal solutions.
 The learning curve is always high and dedicated to technology for upskilling.

 - :seedling: I am currently improving my skills in Javascript and React.
 - :earth_africa: I like to contribute to open source and explore github.